Endangered Species/Wildlife Income Tax Check-Off

 Education and Recreation

 Installation of Monofilament Fishing Line Receptacles: In 2008, tax check-off funding was used by DEEP to construct and install monofilament fishing line recycling receptacles at several popular fishing locations and boat launches.
 Since then, monofilament line has been recovered from every receptacle by volunteer monitors and the waste line was sent to a company for recycling.
 The success of these receptacles prompted a number of conservation groups to put up and monitor their own at additional areas.
 DEEP continues to receive inquiries about putting up more receptacles, so this project is an extension of the original effort.
 To continue to heighten public awareness about the negative impacts of fishing line debris on aquatic life, especially birds (gulls, osprey, etc.), this project will provide educational signs detailing these hazards and more receptacles to lessen the amount of waste line that enters the environment.
 The receptacles will be installed at select boat launches and fishing areas where stewards and volunteers are able to monitor and maintain them.
 Line will be disposed of by shipping it to a recycling center.
+(Find out where receptacles are located)

 Conservation and Stewardship of State Endangered and Threatened Species: Connecticut’s Endangered, Threatened and Special Concern Species List includes large, charismatic animals like the bald eagle and more elusive ones like the timber rattlesnake, both of which can engage public interest.
 However, because the bald eagle and timber rattlesnake are sensitive to human disturbance, this interest sometimes leads to intrusion at nest and den sites that can be detrimental to the conservation and recovery of these listed species.
-This project will involve the use of video and still photos to help limit illegal collection of rattlesnakes and disturbances to both bald eagles and rattlesnakes.
-Cameras will be installed at certain bald eagle nests and rattlesnake dens so that DEEP staff can monitor and evaluate the degree of any threats, enforce laws, and engage public outreach.
+This project involves the use of video and still photos to help limit illegal collection of rattlesnakes and disturbances to both bald eagles and rattlesnakes.
+Cameras were installed at certain bald eagle nests and rattlesnake dens so that DEEP staff can monitor and evaluate the degree of any threats, enforce laws, and engage public outreach.
 Footage obtained from the cameras will be shared with the public so that they can safely watch the animals without causing disturbance.
 It is anticipated that being able to observe bald eagles and rattlesnakes up-close through photos and video will foster a sense of stewardship critical to wildlife conservation.

 Printing of the 1997 Updated List of Connecticut's Endangered, Threatened and Special Concern Species: Funds were used to publish an informational brochure describing the results of the five-year review and update to the state's endangered, threatened and special concern species list.